Yandy Díaz Player Props: Rays vs. Astros

-After batting .289 with three doubles, two home runs, three walks and 11 RBI in his past 10 games, Yandy Diaz and the Tampa Bay Rays take on the Houston Astros (who will start Hunter Brown) at 7:15 PM ET on Saturday.
+Yandy Diaz, with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Brandon Bielak on the mound, July 30 at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-3 with an RBI) against the Astros.
+He had a hitless showing in his most recent game (0-for-3) against the Astros.

 Yandy Díaz Game Info & Props vs. the Astros